SinnDevelopment/BinaryBall/README.md

 Now open source under MIT License
 ==========

+Note for anyone forking this repo, it MUST remain open source, meaning you cannot make it closed source by forking, then setting as private.
+Doing so would infringe on the license

 3D Adventure / Platformer Game

 Please fork and make your own versions following the license